GPenet/u06_naming/README.md

 -ixxx where xxx is the file name here _tmissingsp_rat.txt

--oyyyy thhe root file name for output; here the output will be yyy_file1.txt (only one file in output)
+-oyyyy thhe root file name for output;

+  mostoften the output will be yyy_file1.txt (only one file in output)

+  but in one process, a second output file  yyy_file2.txt can be delivered

 >zzz redirection for the "cout" file